joseeden/joeden/docs/018-Observability/010-Prometheus/050-Alerting/004-Receivers-and-Notifiers.md

 - **Status**: The status of the alert, indicating whether it is currently firing or resolved.
 - **StartsAt**: The timestamp when the alert first started firing.
 - **EndsAt**: The timestamp when the alert was resolved or dismissed.

+## Silences

+Alerts can be silenced to prevent generating notifications for a period of time.....